 • No UK data centres for standard shared hosting

 Best for: Honestly?
-We’d suggest looking elsewhere.
+Look elsewhere.
 GoDaddy is fine for registering domains, but their hosting is overpriced for what you get.

 How We Tested

-We didn’t just read feature lists.
-Here’s what we looked at:
+We did not just read feature lists.
+Here is what we looked at:

 1. Performance.
-We measured page load times for identical WordPress test sites hosted on each provider, testing from UK locations.
+Page load times for identical WordPress test sites on each provider, measured from UK locations.

 3. Support quality.
-We contacted each host’s support team with identical technical questions at various times of day, rating response time and helpfulness.
+Identical technical questions sent to each host at various times of day, scored on response time and helpfulness.

 4. True cost.
-We calculated the real 3-year cost of each plan, including renewal prices and essential features that might cost extra.
+Real 3-year cost, including renewal prices and essential features that might cost extra.

 5. Features.
-We compared what’s actually included versus what costs extra — SSL, backups, email, migration.
+What is actually included versus what costs extra, SSL, backups, email, migration.

 6. UK relevance.
 Server locations, data residency, and how well each host serves UK businesses specifically.